MGEScan/mgescan/docs/source/index.rst

 .. |Click| raw:: html

    <a href="http://149.165.159.125:38080/" target="_blank">MGEScan on OpenStack Cloud (on Futuresystems.org)</a>

+.. note:: Every first Tuesday of the month is a maintenance day on FutureSystems and MGEScan is unavailable until it's completed.

 The documentation provides basic tutorials of using MGEScan on Galaxy Workflow system and additional information such as installation and use of